-Why is Relationships Education important? •Develop confidence in talking, listening and thinking
+Why is Relationships Education important?

-- Develop confidence in talking, listening and thinking about feelings and relationships. - Are able to name parts of the body and describe how the body works. - Have the skills, language and confidence to protect themselves. - Are prepared for puberty.
+- •Develop confidence in talking, listening and thinking about feelings and relationships. - Are able to name parts of the body and describe how the body works. - Have the skills, language and confidence to protectthemselves

 Relationships Education and safeguarding